MimiBambino/DataScience/README.md

 *1.4 What is the significance and interpretation of these results?*

 > The p-critical value is .05.
 As stated above, we must multiply the test statistic by 2 because it is a two sided test.
 So the test statistic of 0.04999982558 just barely beats the critical value and we can reject the null hypothesis.
 The U-statistic is very large.
-It is much closer to the maximum U value than half of the maximum U value.
-A U value of half of the maximum is an indicator that the null hyothesis is true.
-Because the U statistic is much larger increases my confidence that this result is statistically significant despite the fact that the p value is so close to the p critical value.
+The maximum U value is the product of the two sample sizes and our U-statistic is very near that.
+A U statistic that is very close to the maximum value increases my confidence that this result is statistically significant despite the fact that the p value is so close to the p critical value.

 ##Section 2.
 Linear Regression
 *2.1 What approach did you use to compute the coefficients theta and produce prediction for ENTRIESn_hourly in your regression model?*